augustovictor/guides/Architecture.md

     - Once the deploy is done, the architect should remain available for troubleshooting if needed;

 ### Detailed design vs Architecture design
+- Design considerations:
+    - What are the goals and objectives of your architecture?
+    - What style of application will best meet your needs?
+Mobile, web, service oriented?
+    - What are the architectural significant requirements that should be considered?
+And how does this design account for them?
+    - What are the important system, run-time, design and user quality attributes of the solution?
+And how these addresses in your architecture?
+    - Do any of these attributes have competing goals?
+    - Which attributes are more important and what are the tradeoffs that should be considered?
+    - What are the technical concerns of the solution?
+    - Have you accounted for cross cutting concerns?
+    - Will you utilize existing frameworks or create one as part of your project?
+    - What patterns should be considered?
+    - Have you considered technology, team, deployment and time constraints?
+    - Are there alternative architecutres that should be considered?

 ### Architecture design (High level architecture)
+- Is Iterative, layered and begins by defining the highest level of detail;
+- Make everyone speak the same language;
+- Define common set of terms;
+    - Each term defines an element and a hierarchy;
+    - Example of terms:
+        - System
+            - Highest level of detail and defines the entire scope of the project;
+            - Made up of one or many subsystems;
+        - Subsystem
+            - Logical separation of responsability within the system boundary;
+            - Grouping of related elements;
+            - Sometimes can be a sandalone application that is part of the solution;
+        - Module
+            - Logical separation of responsability
+            - Grouping of other modules or components;
+            - Responsabilities are easyily understood by team;
+        - Component
+            - Execution units in our solution;
+            - Independently deployable software;
+            - Designed to be pluggable;
+            - Defined by their interfaces and behaviors;
 - Focus on the pieces that are difficult and costly to change;
 - Architectural design is performed until it reaches the point where the development team can begin their work;
 - Should rarely change.
 Since changes on this level are costly and painful;